devicehive/devicehive-docker/riak-image/README.md

 More configurable parameters at [devicehive-start.sh](devicehive-frontend/devicehive-start.sh) and [devicehive-start.sh](devicehive-backend/devicehive-start.sh).

+### DeviceHive image tags
+By default docker-compose pulls `latest` images for DeviceHive frontend, backend and admin console.

+If you want to use in-development version of DeviceHive, export `DH_TAG=development` and `DH_ADMIN_TAG=development` environment variables.
+Also you can permanently set them in `.env` file in the same directory with docker-compose.yml.
+Consult with [env_file](https://docs.docker.com/compose/compose-file/#env_file) and [variable substitution](https://docs.docker.com/compose/compose-file/#variable-substitution) documentation for more details.

+### JWT secret
+DeviceHive use JWT tokens for authentication of users and devices.
+Secret value used for signing JWT tokens is generated at first start of DeviceHive and stored in database.
+You can set it via `JWT_SECRET` environment variable or by adding `JWT_SECRET=<value>` parameter in `.env` file.

 ## Run
 In order to run DeviceHive stack in Docker containers, define environment variables as per your requirements and run:
 ```